Ole Miss Women's Tennis History

 Led by All-Americans Marie-Laure Bougnol, Courtenay Chapman and Agnes Muzamel, in 1996, the program took a major step forward in becoming one of the top collegiate programs in the country when it finished the season ranked No. 8 in the nation, its highest team ranking ever at the time.

 The Rebels would follow with top 10 finishes in 1997, 1998 and 1999.
 The 1999 season ranks as the most successful in program history.
 Ole Miss won its first SEC title, capturing the SEC Tournament Championship by knocking off 1998 NCAA Champion Florida, in the final.
 The Rebels posted their highest win total in history with a 24-5 overall record and finished second in the SEC at 12-2.
 Furthermore, the Rebels advanced to the NCAA quarterfinals for the fourth time and earned their highest final national ranking ever at No. 6.

 Muzamel became the second ever four-time All-American in women's tennis at Ole Miss and finished second all-time in wins (122) behind Collantes.
 Chapman became the first Rebel to win 100 singles and doubles matches in a career during her senior year in 1999.

 Success continued into the 21st century, as longtime Rebel assistant Mark Beyers took over the reigns of the women's team.
 Under his watch, the Rebels captured their first of two SEC Western Division Championship in 2005 and made the program's 11th NCAA appearance.

-With five of the top six returning and the addition of a talented recruiting class, the Rebels have their sights on making noise in the SEC and nationally in 2015.
+With four of the top seven returning and the addition of a talented recruiting class, the Rebels look to continue climbing the ladder in 2016.